 Monument to Rudolf Steiner

 This memorial in Vienna commemorates the journalist and esoteric Rudolf Joseph Lorenz Steiner.
 Rudolf Steiner (1861-1925) is considered the founder of anthroposophy.
 The monument stands in the Swiss Garden (Schweizergarten) and saw its construction in 1981.
-The bronze relief is a work by the artist Elisabeth Oling-Jelinek.
 [German]

 Goethe and Schiller in Weimar